 You can revisit and continue engaging with the session through the following materials:

-Reflections from the AI Teaching Innovation Grants CoP - Monday, 23 March 2026
+Reflections from the AI Teaching Innovation Grants CoP - Monday, 23 February 2026

 Our first CoP session for the year focused on AI Teaching Innovation Grants.
 This session featured colleagues who were awarded 2025 AI Teaching Innovation Grants and had not yet had the opportunity to present their projects to a wider audience.
 It offered an interactive space to learn about new AI tools, share emerging practices, reflect on lessons learned, and engage with peers interested in better understanding AI-enabled teaching innovation.
 Opportunities were presented to CoP members to ideate new topics or key questions for future CoP sessions.